 Notice Revelation 11:15: “And the seventh angel sounded; and there were great voices in heaven, saying, THE KINGDOMS OF THIS WORLD ARE BECOME THE KINGDOMS OF OUR LORD, AND OF HIS CHRIST; AND HE SHALL REIGN FOR EVER AND EVER.”

 There is no battle planned at Armageddon!
 The battle that will take place is called THE BATTLE OF THE GREAT DAY OF GOD ALMIGHTY (Rev. 16:14).
 This last great battle will be fought by all those who will have already gathered at Armageddon.
 These two major forces will see Christ coming out of the clouds (Acts 1:11-12).
 Considering Him a threat, they will join together, forming an alliance to fight their common enemy.
 These men will be angry.
 They will not submit to God's government.
 They will think Christ is actually the “Antichrist” and will “make war with the Lamb” (Rev. 17:14).
-(You may wish to read our free booklet The Antichrist – Who, What and When!)
+(You may wish to read our free booklet The ANTICHRIST – All-powerful, Worse Than Any Expect—and Close!)

 Jesus Christ's feet will rest on the Mount of Olives just outside of Jerusalem.
 Notice Zechariah 14:1-4: “Behold, the day of the LORD comes, and your spoil shall be divided in the midst of you.
 For I will gather all nations against Jerusalem to battle; and the city shall be taken, and the houses rifled, and the women ravished; and half the city shall go forth into captivity, and the residue of the people shall not be cut off from the city.
 Then shall the LORD go forth, and fight against those nations, as when He fought in the day of battle.
 And His feet shall stand in that day upon the Mount of Olives, which is before Jerusalem on the east, and the Mount of Olives shall cleave in the midst thereof toward the east and toward the west, and there shall be a great valley; and half the mountain shall remove toward the north, and half of it toward the south.”